Pakistan Urges UN Not To Forget Rights Violations In Kashmir, Palestine, Amid Focus On Ukraine - UrduPoint

 Pakistan Urges UN Not To Forget Rights Violations In Kashmir, Palestine, Amid Focus On Ukraine

-Amid the world focus on the crisis in Ukraine, a senior Pakistani diplomat has urged the UN to promote universal accountability for grave human rights violations, especially in situation of foreign occupation - Kashmir and Palestine - as he stressed that there should be no disparity between such violations in two different circumstances

-UNITED NATIONS, (UrduPoint / Pakistan Point News - 30th Apr, 2022 ) :Amid the world focus on the crisis in Ukraine, a senior Pakistani diplomat has urged the UN to promote universal accountability for grave human rights violations, especially in situation of foreign occupation - Kashmir and Palestine - as he stressed that there should be no disparity between such violations in two different circumstances.
+UNITED NATIONS, (UrduPoint / Pakistan Point News - 1st May, 2022 ) :Amid the world's focus on the crisis in Ukraine, a senior Pakistani diplomat has urged the U.N. to promote universal accountability for grave human rights violations, especially in situation of foreign occupation -- Kashmir and Palestine -- as he stressed that there should be no disparity between such violations in two different circumstances.

 "If we are raising voice in the context of one situation, we should not forget raising our voices in other two situations as well," he emphasized.

-In this regard, the Pakistani envoy urged the international community and the Office of High Commissioner of Human Rights in Geneva to make pronouncements on violations of human rights in Jammu and Kashmir and in Palestine as well, just like they were making pronouncements elsewhere - referring to Ukraine.
+In this regard, the Pakistani envoy urged the international community and the Office of High Commissioner of Human Rights in Geneva to make pronouncements on violations of human rights in Jammu and Kashmir and in Palestine as well, just like they are making pronouncements elsewhere-- referring to Ukraine.

 "Just like there is no hierarchy or precedence in the context of two sets of rights, i.e. economic rights or civil/political rights, there is also no disparity between violations of human rights in two different situations," Aamir Khan added.